leland2011s/leland2011s/README.md

 - 👋 Hi, I’m @leland2011s
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Reading
 - 🌱 I’m currently learning ...
+Cells
 - 💞️ I’m looking to collaborate on ...
+Shopfiy
 - 📫 How to reach me ...Facebook and instagram
 - 😄 Pronouns: ...mr.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... i can sing really good

 <!---
 leland2011s/leland2011s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.